chrisbroski/canvas-flowchart/README.md

 IE 8
 ----

-If you want to use this in slightly older browsers, I have used the [excanvas](https://github.com/yinso/excanvas/blob/master/excanvas.js) library. successfully.
+If you want to use this in slightly older browsers, I have used the [excanvas](https://github.com/yinso/excanvas/blob/master/excanvas.js) library successfully.

 coodinates.js
 -------------